WhitmanCS370/alt-f4/README.md

 #### Group Members
 - Jack Allard: rename sounds, single sound playback.
 - Jacob Burrill: list available sounds (of default 'sounds' directory and specified directories.
-- Coden Stark: help menu update (lists the available commands), commented the code, shortened the sequential sounds play function.
+- Coden Stark: help menu update (lists the available commands), commented the code, shortened the sequential sounds play function, added delay sound to sequential play (and first arg checks)
 - Sam Boerner: simultaneous sounds playback.

 # How to use
 To use our program, open the command line, navigate to the directory in which the playCLI.py file is located, and run `python playCLI.py`.
 This displays a help menu that lists all current functionality and how to use each.
 To play sound, run `python playCLI.py -p [sound-directory/sound-file.wav]`.
 If multiple sound files are used as arguments when calling `-p`, then the sounds play concurrently.
-To play sounds sequentially, run `python playCLI.py -s [sound-directory/sound-file.wav]...`.
+To play sounds sequentially, run `python playCLI.py -s [optional delay] [sound-directory/sound-file.wav]...`.
 Our project currently has two built-in sound directories, the default 'sounds' directory and the 'minecraft_sounds' directory (the sounds in each can be seen by calling `python playCLI.py -ls [directory-name]`).
 To rename a sound, run `python playCLI.py -r [original-file] [new-name]`.

 # Epoch 1